 Nick Davison returned to the Tennessee State football coaching staff in the spring of 2015 as the team’s defensive ends coach.
+After two seasons with the ends, Davison moved inside to run the defensive linemen.

 Prior to his arrival on campus, Davison spent 2013 as a graduate assistant on the Tiger staff.